ls-harsh/Intern_affinity/README.md

 It's not my favorite,but my favorite comes from a project in which I created a rover to profile roads and visualize them.

 # Important
-Look through the dependencies[version].txt before running the program
+Look through the dependencies[version].txt before running the program.